ChromiaProject/postchain-chromia/doc/setup.md

 # Setup

-Setting up a new network consist of the following steps:
+Setting up a new network with a set of system providers consist of the following steps:

 1. Starting the genesis (initial) node
 2. Configure the Management console